A great way to put tenants off your property is to demand a big lump-sum payment before they can move in. This lump-sum is the amalgamation of:

 You can further protect against costly void periods with a landlord insurance policy that has void period coverage.
 This will allow you to charge a lower holding deposit, which will attract more tenant enquiries, and make void periods less likely!

-Security deposits offer less flexibility than other upfront costs.
-In practice, it is very uncommon to ask for anything other than either one month’s rent or six week’s rent.
+Tenancy (or ‘security’) deposits offer less flexibility than other upfront costs.
+In practice, it is very uncommon to ask for anything other than the maximum five weeks’ rent specific in the Tenant Fees Act.

-On the principle of lowering the upfront lump sum to pursue your property, we would recommend lowering your deposit from six week’s rent to one month’s rent wherever possible.
+On the principle of lowering the upfront lump sum to pursue your property, we would recommend not asking for a large deposit just for the sake of it.
 Large deposits put tenants off your advert, so lowering the deposit will help you gain more attention.
+But there is a tradeoff with the amount you can claim at the end of the tenancy.
+It is very rare, however, that a whole deposit will be claimed.

 First Month’s Rent